Westvirjeni

 “Big mistake on their part, that was the quickest decision I’ve ever made.”

 That was back in 2013, but through an amazing dedication to doing what she thought was right, Jeni continued working both jobs until 2017 when she could no longer keep Westvirjeni confined to just side work.
-Shortly after, Kevin decided to call it quits on his full-time job, and in 2021 they purchased “Linden Spring”.
-Nestled in the back roads of Jefferson County, this fully operational flower farm is the headquarters for a business that requires a whole team of creative people to keep it running.
+Shortly thereafter, Kevin decided to call it quits on his full-time job, and in 2021 they purchased “Linden Spring”.
+Nestled in the back roads of Jefferson County, the property contains a beautiful stone house with several outbuildings, Moler Cemetery and the tranquil flowing waters of Rattlesnake Run.
+This fully operational flower farm is now the headquarters for a business that requires a whole team of creative people to keep it running.

 Running an agri-tainment location requires many talented designers and managers, but you also need someone that knows (and grows) the plants.
-Both a farmer and a charmer, Alicia Halverson helps to plan and maintain the overall growing operation.
-She keeps the flowering shrubs and trees pruned, watches over the perennial flowers, cultivates native species, and adds new garden beds.
-Alicia says that Jeni is first and foremost an artist and that it’s more of a collaboration when workinwg with her, as opposed to simply being given tasks.
+Both a farmer and a charmer, former employee Alicia Halverson helped to plan and maintain the overall growing operation.
+Alicia says that Jeni is first and foremost an artist and that it’s more of a collaboration when working with her, as opposed to simply being given tasks.

 “Jeni isn’t a boss, she’s a leader, and we have a true team here.”